Infomaker/NPWriterPluginBundle/plugins/se.infomaker.conceptpublicationchannel/README.md

 - This plugin requires a contentHost (editorial ba-proxy) which is used for Open Content search requests towards the editorial Open Content,

 ## Plugin config

+- `"disableMainChannel": true` An optional property to disable usage of "mainchannel" and only render normal channel pills

 ```json
 {